-There are 340 staff members, including 140 Primary Care Paramedics, that complement SFD by providing 24-hour emergency response service in conjunction with the City of Saskatoon's (the City) Emergency 9-1-1 Telephone System.
-SFD protects the City's tax base and supports economic development through extensive inspection, education, prevention, and enforcement programs.
+There are 349 staff that includes 140 Firefighter/Primary Care Paramedics that provide 24-hour emergency response service in conjunction with the City of Saskatoon's (the City) Emergency 9-1-1 Telephone System.
+The SFD protects the City's tax base and supports economic development through extensive inspection, education, prevention, and enforcement programs.